BarrathTb/BakersDozen/database-setup-guide.md

-# Database Setup Guide for Bakers Dozen
+# Database Setup Guide for Dough Dozen

-This guide explains how to set up the database for the Bakers Dozen application using either SQL Server or PostgreSQL/Supabase.
+This guide explains how to set up the database for the Dough Dozen application using either SQL Server or PostgreSQL/Supabase.

 ## Option 1: SQL Server Setup